adobe/spectrum-web-components/packages/color-field/README.md

 ### Wrong Input

 If the input value is not a valid color, the sp-color-field will not accept it.
-The input field will be cleared.

 ```html
 <sp-color-field value="not a color"></sp-color-field>